huntlyc/CodeSnippets/readme.md

 =============

 Simple code snippet app thrown together on a lazy Sunday evening.
 Runs on top of MongoDB because I felt like trying something new.
-Also, is some what (feebly) JS driven - trying to expand my knowledge a bit.
+Also, heavily driven via Javascript as I'm trying to expand my knowledge a bit.

 Has a small REST API for interacting with the snippets.